uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 During this hands-on session, you will:

--   learn more about the layers used in ggplot2;
+-   install a tool for picking colours;
--   select your own colours;
+-   customise scales and ranges;
--   modify aesthetics like shape and size;
+-   divide a visualisation in facets;
--   modify scales and labels;
+-   explore new geometries;
--   use facets;
+-   modify statistical transformations;
--   experiment with new geometries;
+-   adjust a geometry's position;
--   learn how to modify plots quickly.
+-   further modify themes.

 Material
 --------